zopefoundation/BTrees/docs/index.rst

    Any part of a comparison implementation that relies (explicitly or implicitly) on an address-based comparison result will eventually cause serious failure.

 #.
-Do not use :class:`Persistent` objects as keys, or objects of a subclass of
+Do not use :class:`~persistent.Persistent` objects as keys, or objects of a subclass of
-   :class:`Persistent`.
+   :class:`~persistent.Persistent`.

 That last item may be surprising.
 It stems from details of how conflict resolution is implemented:  the states passed to conflict resolution do not